OpenLMIS/openlmis-template-service/TESTING.md

 ### Integration Tests <a name="integration"></a>

-* Who: Code author during implementation
+* Who: The code’s author during the implementation.
-* What: Test basic operation of a service to persistent storage or a service to another service.
-When another service is required, a test-double should be used, not the actual service.
+* What: Test basic operation of the service to persistent storage or a service to another service.
+When another service is required, a test double should be used, not the actual service.
-* When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from build to not slow development.
-Will be run in CI on every change.
+* When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from the build in order not to slow the development down.
+Are run on the CI on every change.
 * Where: Reside inside a service, separated from other types of tests/code.
-* Why:  Ensures that the basic pathways to a service's external run-time dependencies work. e.g. that a db schema supports the ORM, or a non-responsive service call is gracefully handled.
+* Why: Ensure that basic pathways to a service’s external run-time dependencies work, e.g. that a db schema supports the ORM, or that a non-responsive service call is gracefully handled.

-For testing controllers, they are divided up into unit and integration tests.
-The controller unit tests will be testing the logic in the controller, while the integration tests will be mostly testing serialization/deserialization (and therefore do not need to test all code paths).
+As far as testing controllers is concerned, tests are divided into unit and integration tests.
+Controller unit tests test the logic in the controller, and integration tests test serialization/deserialization (and therefore do not need to test all code paths).
 In both cases, the underlying services and repositories are mocked.

 ### Component Tests <a name="component"></a>

-* Who: Code author during implementation
+* Who: The code’s author during the implementation.
-* What: Test more complex operations in a service.
-When another service is required, a test-double should be used, not the actual service.
+* What: Test more complex operations in the service.
+When another service is required, a test double should be used, not the actual service.
-* When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from build to not slow development.
-Will be run in CI on every change.
+* When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from the build to not slow the development down.
+Will be run on the CI on every change.
 * Where: Reside inside a service, separated from other types of tests/code.
-* Why:  Tests interactions between components in a service are working as expected.
+* Why: Test whether interactions between components in the service work as expected.

 These are not integration tests, which strictly test the integration between the service and an external dependency.
-These test the interactions between components in a service are working correctly.
-While integration tests just test the basic pathways are working, component tests verify that, based on input, the output matches what is expected.
+These test whether the interactions between the components in the service are correct.
+While integration tests verify only whether the basic pathways work, component tests verify whether, based on the input, the output matches expectations.

-These are not contract tests, which are more oriented towards business requirements, but are more technical in nature.
+They are not contract tests, which are more oriented towards business requirements, but are more technical in nature.
 The contract tests will make certain assumptions about components, and these tests make sure those assumptions are tested.

 ### Contract Tests <a name="contract"></a>

-* Who: Code author during implementation, with input from BA/QA.
+* Who: The code’s author during the implementation, with the BA/QA’s input.
-* What: Enforces contracts between and to services.
+* What: Enforce contracts between and to services.
-* When: Ran in CI.
+* When: Run on the CI.
-* Where: Reside inside separate repository:  [openlmis-contract-tests](http://github.com/openlmis/openlmis-contract-tests).
+* Where: Reside inside a separate repository: openlmis-contract-tests.
-* Why:  Tests multiple services working together, testing contracts that a Service both provides as well as the requirements a dependant has.
+* Why: Test multiple services working together, testing contracts that the service both provides, as well as the requirements a dependency has.

-**Ideally, single scenario checks single endpoint.
-In specific cases, like requisition workflow, when it's impossible to check something without using other endpoints, it can be omitted.**
+**Ideally, a single scenario checks a single endpoint.
+In specific cases, like the requisition workflow, when it’s impossible to check something without using other endpoints, it can be omitted.**

-The main difference between contract and integration tests:
-In contract tests, all the services under test are *real*, meaning that they will be processing requests and sending responses.
-Test doubles, mocking, stubbing should not be a part of contract tests.
+The main difference between contract and integration tests: In contract tests, all services under test are real, meaning that they will be processing requests and sending responses.
+Test doubles, mocking, stubbing should not be part of contract tests.

 Contract tests should follow the convention below:
-* the scenario should be like _<user_name> should be able to <action_description>_
+* The scenario should be like _<user_name> should be able to <action_description>_;
-* the feature's should consist of infinitive + noun in plural e.g. _Creating facility type approved products_ for testing FTAP creating screen/endpoint.
+* The feature’s name should consist of infinitive + noun in plural, e.g. _Creating facility type approved products_ or testing the FTAP creating screen/endpoint.

 ```
 @FacilityTypeApprovedProductTests